dawsonandrews/services-user-auth/README.md

   config.jwt_exp = 3600 # Expire JWT tokens in 1 hour
   config.require_account_confirmations = false
   config.allow_signups = true

+  # Lambda that gets called each time an email should be delivered
+  # configure this with however your application sends email.
   config.deliver_mail = lambda do |params|
     # example params =>
     # {